NateHawk85/Nathans-DnD5e-Foundry-Modules/README.md

   screen.
 Could be useful for landing pages.

   Why retired: Not what I needed, personally.

+- [Kobold Press OGL Compendium](https://foundryvtt.com/packages/koboldpressogl/) v0.24 - Adds a Kobold Press OGL monsters compendium.
+Although the monsters do not import with tokens automatically, creating new tokens for them is usually pretty easy.
+A great way to import new monsters with stat blocks already created.

+  NOTE: I usually keep this disabled until I need to import a monster.

+  Why retired: I never ended up using it.
 - [Laptop Form Fix](https://foundryvtt.com/packages/laptop-fix/) - Fixes CSS issues where the Save button is often unclickable due to being too far down.

   Why retired: Foundry's updates have fixed the issue, at least it appears that way.